Find out how to select the best prophy handpiece cordless for your dental practice, with tips on ergonomics, battery life, and clinical performance.

 Switching to new technology can feel like a big step, and it’s natural to have questions.
 Cordless prophy handpieces are no exception.
 While they offer significant benefits in mobility and ergonomics, some common myths might make you hesitate.
 Let's clear the air and look at the facts behind these powerful tools.
 Understanding the reality of their performance, battery life, and maintenance can help you decide if going cordless is the right move for your practice.
 We'll tackle the three most common concerns I hear from clinicians so you can feel confident in your equipment choices.

-Myth #1: The Battery Won't Last a Full Day
+Myth: The Battery Can't Last Through a Full Schedule

 One of the biggest worries about going cordless is battery anxiety.
 Will the handpiece die in the middle of a procedure, leaving you scrambling?
 It’s a valid concern, but modern battery technology has made it largely a thing of the past.
 Top-tier cordless handpieces are designed for the demands of a busy dental practice.
 Many leading models are equipped with long-lasting lithium-ion batteries that can easily power through a full day of appointments on a single charge.
 For example, some units can run for an entire workday after one full charge.
 When you’re looking at different options, check the manufacturer’s specifications for battery runtime and look for convenient features like wireless charging to make your workflow even smoother.